Gradual Rollout

 -d '{ "rollout_percentage": 25 }'

-Watch your error rate and latency dashboards between each step.
+Watch your error rate and latency between each step.
 If something looks wrong, roll back immediately.

 Rolling back